nautobot/nautobot/nautobot/docs/user-guides/custom-fields.md

 Check the required box if this field cannot be null on the associated objects.

 !!! warning
     If an associated object does not have a valid value assigned to a required custom field, that field must be updated with a valid value before the object can be saved.
 Try to supply a valid default value when creating required custom fields.
-Since automatic provisioning is only performed when a custom field's content types change, if an existing custom field is changed from optional to required the associated objects will have to be updated manually.
+Since automatic provisioning is only performed when the assigned content types for a custom field change, if an existing custom field is changed from optional to required the associated objects will need to be updated manually.

 #### Default

 The default value for the custom field.
 This form field only accepts JSON data so if you want to set the field default to a string of `foo` you must supply the JSON string `"foo"`.
 Boolean field valid values are `true` and `false` (all lowercase).
 Date fields are strings in the format `"YYYY-MM-DD"`.
-Select and multiselect field default must match one of the field's choices.
+Select and multi-select field default must match one of the field's choices.

 !!! note
-    The default value for a select or multiselect field must match one of the existing choices.
+    The default value for a select or multi-select field must match one of the existing choices.
 If the desired default value is not in the list of choices, the choices must be updated and saved before the default can be changed.
-As a result of this behavior, default values cannot be set on select and multiselect fields when a custom field is created.
+As a result of this behavior, default values cannot be set on select and multi-select fields when a custom field is created.

 #### Filter Logic